qaalabs/DE5M4/docs/1-introduction/ex1-brainstorming.md

 ## Instructions:
 Use your virtual whiteboard to map out the design process as a series of steps.
 For each step, note:

-- The name of the step
+- The name of the phase
 - Key activities involved
 - People/roles who should participate
 - Information needed for this step